The town is proud to present its renowned creativity which has survived the centuries from the days of the Dukes of Bourbon down to the present day.

 If you enjoy contemporary, dynamic art, head on over to the Illustration Centre :

-Located in the heart of the old town in a marvellous private building dating from the 18th century, the Illustration Centre, an initiative unique of its kind in France, is devoted to illustrations from children's books dating from the last 50 years, with something new every six months thanks to the temporary exhibitions hosted there.
+Located in the heart of the old town in a marvellous private building dating from the 18th century, the Illustration Centre, is an initiative unique of its kind in France.
+It is devoted to illustrations from children's books dating from the last 50 years, with something new every six months thanks to the temporary exhibitions hosted there.

 Another popular heritage site in Moulins is the Centre national du costume de scène et de la scénographie (National Theatre Costume and Stage Design Centre):With its soft lighting, outstanding character and the wealth of beautiful costumes exhibited here, everything has been done to ensure that your visit to the National Theatre Costume Centre in Moulins provides an opportunity for you to discover these arts.
 With a collection of 9,000 opera, theatre and ballet costumes, this centre is a shrine to costume making know-how and the creation of theatrical settings.